Ghazal 15, Verse 15

 SKY {15,7}

 The lover either did weep the sky into a mass of foam (clouds), or would have done so if he had not been stopped by a prudent bystander.
-This 'cosmos-destruction' theme involves sometimes weeping, and sometimes fire.
+This 'cosmic destruction' theme involves sometimes weeping, and sometimes fire.
 Usually these cataclysms seem to occur only in the lover's own world, but in other verses, like this one, they appear to be evident and dangerous to ordinary human beings as well.

-Compare this verse with its less fortunate, unpublished cousin, {15,16x}.
+Compare this verse with its less fortunate unpublished cousin, {15,16x}.